osuushi/TOMaTo/README.md

 ![tomato image](./resources/icon.png)

-TOMaTo is a fast frontend for ChatGPT which makes it easy to create simple prompt chains based on user input, known as "chitchats".
+TOMaTo is a quick access frontend for ChatGPT which makes it easy to create simple prompt chains based on user input, known as "chitchats".

 TOMaTo excels at finding information that you _know,_ but can't quite remember.
 I made it for finding stuff that was on the **T**ip **O**f **M**y (**a**hem) **To**ngue.